openebs-archive/cstor-operators/docs/developer-guide/cstor-pool.md

 On a high level, the blockdevices on the nodes can be grouped together in a RAID configuration to create a cStor pool.
 These cStor pools created on nodes comes together to form a cStor pool cluster.
 In cStor, you can only create cStor pool cluster and a cStor pool cluster can have 0 to `k` number of pools.
-Here `k` could be any arbitray practical number.
+Here `k` could be any arbitrary practical number.

 For example consider following scenarios :